 Free Sober Rides in Yakima County

-To show our commitment to preventing DUIs and the resulting accidents, injuries, and deaths, the car accident attorneys at Kapuza Lighty are offering free rides home this Cinco de Mayo to anyone who has been drinking in Yakima County.
+To show our commitment to preventing DUIs and the resulting accidents, injuries, and deaths, the car accident attorneys at Kapuza Lighty are offering free rides home this New Year’s Eve to anyone who has been drinking in Yakima County.

 How It Works